MuensterImagingNetwork/MINCourses_ImageAnalysis/docs/basic/basics/fiji_tutorial_1.md

 	Navigate to your Fiji folder (normally Fiji.app) and double click on `fiji-windows-x64`

 !!!
 Warning "Fiji on the HIVE (MIN-Server)"
-    If you are using Fiji on the Hive, please find here an instruction on how to connect to the Hive.
-	You will find Fiji under:  located under: `D:\Progs for All - Please only copy\Fiji_MIN.app`.
+	You will find the course Fiji version on your Desktop.
 	You can find instruction on how to connect to the Hive in the confluence of the University Münster: [HIVE FAQ](https://confluence.uni-muenster.de/spaces/WWUIMW/pages/54528157/The+HIVE+-+FAQ) (Uni-MS internal)

 ![Fiji GUI](/assets/Fiji_GUI_notes.png)